 'Where on this named earth is Da Nang?'

-This is where I tell you this resort is the bee's knees, the absolute cat's pajamas!
+Now, this is where I tell you this resort is the bee's knees, the absolute cat's pyjamas with chef's kisses!

-Your arrival experience is something else.
-You are greeted by the calming effects of trickling water from the nearby fountain, your nostrils are awakened with a lemon grass scent used throughout the hotel, the black and white everything is injected with splashes of red, yellow or green and the myriad of textures throughout - giving your senses a carnival awakening!
+Greeted by the calm of trickling water from the nearby fountain and staff addressing everything from a cool towel to your luggage, your nostrils awaken to a lemongrass fusion you'll later become very familiar with throughout the hotel.
+The black and white interior, injected with red, yellow and green accents and the myriad of textures throughout - giving your senses a carnival awakening!

-The craziest thing happened one morning in the rain shower.
-I looked up to see a member of housekeeping cleaning the glass outside.
+A little story.
+One morning in the rain shower, wide-eyed, I looked up to see a member of housekeeping cleaning the glass outside.

 'AHH Hello!
 I'm having a shower here!'

-If recalled, at the beginning of this post I mentioned it was some photos that stirred this twelve thousand mile round trip.
-Believe me when I say it's a twelve thousand mile round trip I would do again with much pleasure.
+If recalled, at the beginning of this post, I mentioned some photos that stirred this twelve thousand miles round trip.